soroushdty/antibiotic_resistance/README.md

 # Antibiotic Resistance Prediction
 This vanilla version is trained on X test results (table 1) from ICU patients in the MIMIC-IV dataset.

+Microorganisms with at least 1000 cultures with at least 50 results for each antibiotic are included.

 The sample must be taken at least 48 hours after ICU admission